 RISKS AND REGULATIONS IN ZAKAT MANAGEMENT

 Weak regulatory frameworks contribute to non-standard practices in the management of zakat funds, complicating efforts to ensure that these funds are managed effectively and efficiently.
 According to Mukhlisin et al. “The purpose of philanthropy regulation is to improve social welfare, particularly in maintaining the quality of life”.
-The absence of strong regulations creates opportunities for some institutions to exploit zakat funds without adequate oversight.
+The absence of strong regulations creates opportunities for some institutions to misuse zakat funds.

 In Indonesia, the situation of minimal supervision is further exacerbated as evidenced by the cases of channelling donation fund to the third parties outsourcing management which is done by Islamic banks.
-This system considered as inferior, since it is done without sufficient oversight from the financial institutions themselves.
-Consequently, zakat funds are sometimes used for institutional promotion or even political interests, undermining public trust.
+This system is considered less effective, since it is done without sufficient oversight from the financial institutions themselves.
+Sometimes, zakat funds are used for institutional promotion or even political interests, undermining public trust.
 The trust of the public is crucial for the sustainability of zakat collection and distribution.
 When the public perceives that zakat funds are not managed transparently and effectively, they may become reluctant to channel their zakat through such institutions.
-In Thailand, the Islamic Bank itself managed the zakat funds through dedicated zakat account, this practice can minimize the lack oversight by the financial authorities.
-In this model, zakat funds remain within the Islamic financial institution and are overseen by financial regulatory authorities (the central bank and ministry of finance).
+In Thailand, the Islamic Bank itself manages the zakat funds through dedicated zakat account, this practice can minimize issues caused by a lack of oversight by financial authorities.
+In this model, zakat funds remain within the Islamic financial institution and are overseen by financial regulatory authorities (the central bank and Ministry of Finance).
 To ensure that the distribution of zakat funds comply with sharia principles, it requires approval from a Sharia Committee, ensuring that funds are allocated appropriately.

-Indeed, empirical case from Islamic bank of Thailand can help to somewhat mitigate the illegitimate zakat distribution, suggesting that this could improve public trust in zakat institutions, ultimately boosting zakat collection and its impact on those in need.
-As further described by Hassan and Muneeza that implementing stricter regulations, improving supervision, and increasing transparency could significantly enhance zakat management.
+Indeed, an empirical case from the Islamic Bank of Thailand can help to partially mitigate the illegitimate zakat distribution, suggesting that this could improve public trust in zakat institutions, ultimately boosting zakat collection and its impact on those in need.
+As further described by Hassan and Muneeza, implementing stricter regulations, improving supervision, and increasing transparency could significantly enhance zakat management.

 However, strict regulation alone is not enough; there must also be thoughtful supervision that continually upholds structural normativity.
-Zakat supervision frequently involve wide networks of individuals who voluntarily act as intermediaries to their communities in overseeing the zakat collection and distribution.
+Zakat supervision frequently involves wide networks of individuals who voluntarily act as intermediaries to their communities in overseeing the zakat collection and distribution.
 In this sense, any illegal activities intended by the zakat institutions - such as manipulation, corruption and illicit transfers - can be evidenced through the help of reports from within the Muslim community.
 Therefore, the role of normativity in effective zakat supervision is crucial.
-As Ercanbrack explains, incorporating normativity in informal financial institutions bears no economic cost, as the moral and ethical behaviour has been embedded historically and culturally in Islamic society itself.
+As Ercanbrack explains, incorporating normativity in informal financial institutions bears no economic cost, as moral and ethical behaviour has been embedded historically and culturally in Islamic society itself.

 CONCLUDING REMARKS

-It is obvious that sometimes it appears the profit-oriented perspective overlooks the normative characteristics.
-In Islam there should be interplay between material and spiritual goals in economic activities.
+Sometimes, the profit-oriented materialistic perspectives can dominate the normative approaches.
+Islam encourages an interplay between material and spiritual goals in economic activities.
 The pursuit of falah - a concept denoting success and nobility - underpins the broader objectives of Islamic economic practices, extending beyond mere material gains to encompass spiritual and social welfare.

-Based on our exploration of literatures in the field of zakat management, there is significant gaps in the regulatory and supervisory frameworks governing zakat distribution, particularly in Indonesia.
+Based on our exploration of literature in the field of zakat management, there are significant gaps in the regulatory and supervisory frameworks governing zakat distribution, particularly in Indonesia.
 The study underscores the crucial role of robust regulation and effective supervision in mitigating risks associated with the misuse of zakat funds.
 The inadequacies in these areas, as identified, often lead to inefficiencies and potential exploitation, thereby undermining the integrity of zakat institutions and eroding public trust.